 Day 3: Champagne Breakfast at the Hotel, Discover Ancient Polonnaruwa

-Start your morning in style with a delicious champagne breakfast at the hotel.
+Start your morning in style with a delicious Champagne breakfast at the hotel.
 When you're ready, your driver will be waiting to accompany you on a day trip to the magnificent ruins of Polonnaruwa, a UNESCO World Heritage site and medieval capital of Sri Lanka.
 Enclosed by stone walls, the city was dotted with palaces, shrines, monasteries, pavilions, parks, ponds, and irrigation lakes.
 Don't miss a visit to the spectacular Gal Vihara temple complex, with its many statues of reclining, sitting, and standing Buddhas.

 Day 4: Private Transfer to Kandy via the Dambulla Cave Temple ComplexJoin your driver today for the journey south to Kandy, stopping en route to delve into the magnificent UNESCO World Heritage Site of Dambulla.
-This sacred cave temple complex dates back to the 1st century BCE and is home to some of the country's most important religious artifacts.
+This sacred cave temple complex dates back to the first century BCE and is home to some of the country's most important religious artifacts.
 Wander through a series of caves to marvel at gilded interiors, dramatic murals, and an incredible collection of holy statues, including a 47-foot (14 m) reclining golden Buddha.
 Then climb to the temple's rocky clifftops for views across the surrounding forests and countryside.

-Day 5: Discover Kandy: Temple of the Sacred Tooth & Cultural ShowStrategically situated between three mountain ranges, the city of Kandy serves as a welcoming gateway to Sri Lanka's Hill Country.
+Day 5: Discover Kandy: Temple of the Sacred Tooth & Cultural ShowStrategically situated between three mountain ranges, Kandy serves as a welcoming gateway to Sri Lanka's Hill Country.
 Spend today touring Kandy's historic Royal Palace on the edge of Lake Kandy.
 Stroll through the palace's shrines, temples, and gardens before visiting its crown jewel: Sri Dalada Maligawa (the Temple of the Sacred Tooth Relic).
 Dating to the 16th century, it's home to Sri Lanka's most important Buddhist relic: a tooth from the Buddha.
-As evening falls, you can attend a fascinating cultural show to see some great examples of traditional Sri Lankan music and dance.
+As the evening falls, you can attend a fascinating cultural show to see some great examples of traditional Sri Lankan music and dance.

 Your driver will transfer you into the Sri Lankan Hill Country today, passing waterfalls, tea plantations & picturesque mountains on your way to the town of Nuwara Eliya.
 Along the way, learn more about Sri Lanka's most famous export with a visit to a working tea plantation at Giragama.
-Meet the staff, take a walk through the lush fields to see how tea leaves are picked, and stop in the factory to watch the drying, rolling, and tasting processes.
-Cap off the tour with a cup of freshly-brewed Ceylon tea—and make sure to pick up a box or two to bring a little bit of Sri Lanka home.
+Meet the staff, walk through the lush fields to see how tea leaves are picked, and stop in the factory to watch the drying, rolling, and tasting processes.
+Cap off the tour with a cup of freshly-brewed Ceylon tea—and pick up a box or two to bring a little bit of Sri Lanka home.

-Day 7: Wildlife Spotting in Horton Plains National Park, High Tea in the EveningToday you'll explore the UNESCO World Heritage Site of Horton Plains National Park, a reserve characterized by a beautiful landscape of rolling hills, forests, and grassland.
+Today you'll explore the UNESCO World Heritage Site of Horton Plains National Park, a reserve characterized by a beautiful landscape of rolling hills, forests, and grassland.
 Home to various mammal species, including elk, deer, giant squirrel, wild boar, wild hare, porcupine, and leopard, the park also has unique vegetation which attracts many rare and endemic highland birds.

 Day 8: Visit Lipton's Seat & Tea Estate, Private Transfer to YalaStart your morning with a visit to Lipton's Seat, one of Sri Lanka's most impressive viewpoints.
 The Scottish tea baron Sir Thomas Lipton used to survey his burgeoning empire from this lofty spot, and today you can enjoy similar views looking out across emerald hills and tea estates.
 Learn more about the area's history with a stop at the surrounding tea estate, where you'll tour the fields and factory before meeting your driver for a transfer deep into the wilds of Yala National Park, located on Sri Lanka's southeastern coast.

 Covering almost 621 square miles (1,000 km), the spectacular Yala National Park is the second-largest national park in Sri Lanka.
 Designated as a wildlife sanctuary in 1900, the reserve is best known for its variety of wild animals and has an important role in the conservation of Sri Lankan elephants, Sri Lankan leopards, and aquatic birds.

 Spend today exploring this natural wonder on a guided Jeep excursion.
-The park's landscape of dry thorn scrub, interspersed with small dusty glades, is reminiscent of Africa, and a perfect environment for safaris.
-Take your time as you search for rare flora and fauna and keep an eye out for the Yala's most famous inhabitants—a sizeable herd of Sri Lankan elephants.
+The park's landscape of dry thorn scrub, interspersed with small dusty glades, is reminiscent of Africa and a perfect environment for safaris.
+Take your time as you search for rare flora and fauna, and keep an eye out for the Yala's most famous inhabitants—a sizeable herd of Sri Lankan elephants.